fidwj01/ch3rryflower/macos/UNTETHERED/README.md

 - Delete all items except "APTicket" and "LLB" related.
 - Change the extension back to ".shsh".

-# How to add device or version support
+## How to add device or version support
 - To add device support, you need to create an exploit.
 Exploit can be developed by using xerub's iloader [1].
 - There are two ways to add already supported device versions.
     - For iOS 7 and below, just add the ch3rryflower-specific options to the Odysseus Bundle to info.plist.
 See the existing bundle for details.
     - For iOS 8 or later, Odysseus kernel patch cannot be used because it is incomplete.
 Sandbox problem.
 An easy way is to patch sandbox mac policies to zero [3].
 Add the tfp0 patch to the Odysseus patch and run sbpatcher [4] before applying the exploit.

+## Is jailbreak possible?
+- Jailbreak (untethered) is possible but not yet supported by this tool.
+- In theory, it is possible to get untethered jailbreak on all versions.

 # References
 [1] https://xerub.github.io/ios/iboot/2018/05/10/de-rebus-antiquis.html